 My overall favorite time to visit North Africa: April and September

 The best time to go to West Africa is outside the rainy season (when it rains, roads can become impassable, flights are delayed, and it's all-round less than pleasant).
 That said, the rains tend to be short and powerful, heavily pelting down and then stopping for a bit.
+And broadly unpredictable.

 Let's also not forget that countries in this region can be huge, and what goes for the coast may not apply inland.

 My overall favorite time to visit West Africa: January and February